 Manikin.
 Useful for checking a pose or how light falls across a figure in a landscape, manikins are also a fun studio accessory – try suiting their pose to your mood!
-I even used one as a pointer in a presentation once, to much amusement of the audience.
+I even used one as a pointer in a presentation once, much to the amusement of the audience.

 Postcard book.
 Why send commercial postcards you can paint your own?
 Books of blank postcards made of watercolour paper are ready for the artist’s touch.
 The back of the postcard is printed with the traditional layout of writing space, address and stamp.